 The intersection at Court and Union Streets, scenes ca. 1970 of annual faceoffs between lines of local and state police protecting the shopkeepers' windows and milling crowds of anti-war and merely curious students on the college green, supplemented by a small group of "crazies" who began throwing rocks at the cops and turning the social events into dangerous riots.

-The bookstore on the corner, now part of the Follett's chain of college bookstore, in the late sixties known as Logan's with, amongst the textbooks, sweatshirts, and beer mugs with logos, a scholarly section in the basement that was willing to let an impoverished graduate student run up an $800 tab.
+The bookstore on the corner, now part of the Follett's chain of college bookstores, in the late sixties known as Logan's with, amongst the textbooks, sweatshirts, and beer mugs with logos, a scholarly section in the basement that was willing to let an impoverished graduate student run up an $800 tab.
 A home away from home.

 We're used to the idea that young people look younger every year as we get older, but these throngs of young people look almost pre-teen; very unsettling.
 Happily, it turned out that this was Freshman Day, when the incoming highschoolers were deposited on campus by their solicitous parents.